 Standout talent mobility plans attract the workforce of the future

-With top talent in high demand, organisations are elevating the mobile employees experience to attract the international workforce they need to succeed.
-Organisations that can provide the right degree of flexibility to their employees and that offer appealing, sustainable global mobility programmes gain a competitive advantage.
+With top talent in high demand, organizations are elevating the mobile employees experience to attract the international workforce they need to succeed.
+Organizations that can provide the right degree of flexibility to their employees and that offer appealing, sustainable global mobility programs gain a competitive advantage.

 Finding the right balance between conflicting priorities, and the right mix of technology, flexibility and consistent policies, determine companies’ capacity to attract and retain top mobile talent.